Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 It’s really important to recognize and accept that sleep deprivation has a truly debilitating effect upon both cognitive and physical performance; including emotional control.
 It will decrease situational awareness, which then causes more problems to occur.
 Being fatigued also impedes mental reasoning and one’s ability to implement solutions.

 Importantly, it also diminishes resiliency to stress; the diver will have a reduced capacity to maintain calm when things go wrong; they will be far more susceptible to active panic states.
-Be self-observant of atypical mood swings; frustration, impatience, annoyance, agitation, anxiety etc.
+Be self-observant of atypical mood swings; frustration, impatience, annoyance, agitation, anxiety, etc.

-Those occasions may demand that you make a judgement call on their behalf, and doing so can take a degree of courage.
-In technical diving there is a mantra: “any diver can abort any dive, at any time”.
+Those occasions may demand that you make a judgment call on their behalf, and doing so can take a degree of courage.

 It is important to consider that “at any time” can be prior to the dive.
 You can abort a dive if you are concerned in any way about your buddy or team mate; even before you get in the water.